roppenheimer/AndroidAPS-alt-Guide/docs/pages/OpenAPS_algorithm_basal.md

 ## Adding in the carbs

 We now need to take into account the effect of carbohyrdates.
 One way to do this would be to estimate a rate at which carbs are absorbed and then try to work out an appropriate rate to deliver insulin by using the insulin to carb ratio (IC).
-However, as we know, different carbs are absorbed at different rates, and other factors such as the amount of exercise all have an effect so we need something more dynamic.
+However, as we know, different carbs are absorbed at different rates, and other factors, such as the amount of exercise, all have an effect - so we need something more dynamic.

-What OpenAPS does is to look at the upward pressure on BG and use that to estimate the rate at which carbs are being absorbed and then match that against the known insulin absorption rate.
+What OpenAPS does is to look at the upward pressure on BG and use that to estimate the rate at which carbs are being absorbed and then use that to estimate the rate at which insulin is needed to balance that upward pressure.

-More specifically, OpenAPS uses the rate of decay of the IOB to calculate an expected blood glucose impact (BGI) - which is the rate at which BG would be expected to drop uner the influence of insulin alone.
-You can see this on your AndroidAPS or Nightscout predictions screen as "IOB".
+OpenAPS uses the rate at which insulin is being used up to calculate an expected blood glucose impact (BGI) - which is the rate at which BG would be expected to drop under the influence of insulin alone.
+You can see this on your AndroidAPS or Nightscout predictions screen as the "IOB" prediction.
 If the actual change in BG differs from this is it referred to as a "deviation" - which can be either positive or negative - and is influenced by carb absorption, exercise and other factors.
 The deviation is then used together with the insulin to carb ratio (IC) to determine how insulin delivery needs to be adjusted.